csaben/HackathonUMW21/README.md

-The following project placed 2nd place at the annual UMW Hackathon 2021
+The following project placed 2nd place at the annual 24 hour UMW Hackathon 2021 [code formatting is reflective of time constraints]

 Collected the data and trained the model for the following models;